 If you are engaged in the assessment and/or appeal process for NHS Continuing Healthcare funding, for yourself or on behalf of a relative you will likely be familiar with the National Framework for NHS Continuing Healthcare Funding and NHS Funded Nursing Care (“the National Framework”).

-Currently in its third version (2007, 2012, 2018), the National Framework provides guidance to Clinical Commissioning Groups (CCGs) – the local NHS body responsible for medical services in your area – to ensure compliance with the law when assessing individuals for ongoing NHS funding in the community (CHC).
+Currently in its fourth version (2007, 2012, 2018, 2022), the National Framework provides guidance to Clinical Commissioning Groups (CCGs) – the local NHS body responsible for medical services in your area – to ensure compliance with the law when assessing individuals for ongoing NHS funding in the community (CHC).

 As we considered in our recent three-part series on the subject, the National Framework and Decision Support Tool were drafted in response to the 1999 Court of Appeal Case, R. v.
 North and East Devon Health Authority, ex parte Coughlan – often referred to as the Coughlan Judgment – and the Court’s comments about the quality and quantity of care that Social Services could be expected to provide.

 For more information, read our in-depth series about the 1999 Coughlan Judgment:

 As many a frustrated CHC applicant will have discovered, the National Framework is only guidance and is not legally-binding.
 However, local commissioners (health and social care) are required to “have regard” to the National Framework, as failure to do so may result in them breaking the law.

 Paragraphs 6 and 7 of the Executive Summary of the National Framework explain the interplay between guidance and legislation: